Nabarangpur district: History

 The modern district of Nabarangpur was under the territory of the Suryavanshi kings of Jeypore, who were previously feudatories of the Gajapatis starting in the 15 century CE until the dissolution of the princely state in 1951.
 When the Gajapatis collapsed in 1541 following the death of Prataparudra Deva, Vishwanath Dev, ruler of Nandapur and a former feudal lord of Pratap Rudra conquered a large territory that touched Bengal in the north to river Godavari in the south and stretched up to Visakhapatanam in the east till the kingdom of Bastar in the west.

 Later, Vikram Dev I (1758-1781 CE) of Jeypore appointed his second son Jagganath Dev as the zamindar of Nowrangpur.
 The district was thus administered as a part of Koraput.
 Eventually Nabarangpur subdivision was created in 1941.

 Nabarangpur played a part in the freedom movement.
-Several people from Nabarangpur were the founders of Congress in Koraput.
+Several people from Nabarangpur were the founders of Congress chapter in Koraput.
 They participated in the civil disobedience movement launched by Gandhi starting in 1942.
 On 24 August 1942, a crowd of people assembled in Dabugaon to launch a procession to decide the next stage of the freedom movement.
 At the flooded Turi River near Papadahandi, the police lathi-charged and fired on the demonstrators, killing 19, injuring 100 and arresting 140.

 After Independence, the Odisha assembly abolished all zamindaris and estates.
 As part of this, the undivided Koraput district, which was known as the Jeypore Zamindari, was divided into 10 anchals, 3 of which were Nabarangpur, Borigumma and Umerkote.
 In 1958, some refugees from East Pakistan were settled in Umerkote subdivision as part of the Dandakaranya Project.
 In 1991, Nabarangpur district was carved out of Koraput district.

 Economy

 In 2006, the Ministry of Panchayati Raj named Nabarangpur one of the country's 250 poorest districts (out of a total of 640).
 It is one of the 19 districts in Odisha currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
-The majority of the district's population is dependent on agriculture, with 40% of the land being under cultivation.
+The majority of the district's population is dependent on agriculture, with 40% of the land under cultivation.
 In recent years some industry has been set up in the district.

-Culture

-Nabarangpur is well-known for its tribal culture.
-Some of the largest tribes are the Bhottadas and Gonds.
-Each of these tribes has their own language, customs and folk dances, although all understand Odia.
-Some dances that are well-known include the Cherechera by the Bhottadas.
-The tribals in the district still follow their traditional religion, albeit heavily influenced by Hindu customs.
-Generally the tribes have certain similarities, such as totemistic clans, similar settlement patterns, and usage of mahua.
-Some major festivals unique to tribals of Nabarangpur include Chaitra Parab, Pus Parab and Magha Parab.